SQUID

-A SQUID (superconducting quantum interference device) is a very sensitive magnetometer used to measure extremely subtle magnetic fields, based on superconducting loops containing Josephson junctions.
+A SQUID (superconducting quantum interference device) is a very sensitive magnetometer used to measure extremely weak magnetic fields, based on superconducting loops containing Josephson junctions.

-SQUIDs are sensitive enough to measure fields as low as 5×10−14 T with a few days of averaged measurements.
+SQUIDs are sensitive enough to measure fields as low as 5×10−18 T with a few days of averaged measurements.
 Their noise levels are as low as 3 fT·Hz−1/2.
 For comparison, a typical refrigerator magnet produces 0.01 tesla (10−2 T), and some processes in animals produce very small magnetic fields between 10−9 T and 10−6 T. SERF atomic magnetometers, invented in the early 2000s are potentially more sensitive and do not require cryogenic refrigeration but are orders of magnitude larger in size (~1 cm3) and must be operated in a near-zero magnetic field.

 History and design

 There are two main types of SQUID: direct current (DC) and radio frequency (RF).
 RF SQUIDs can work with only one Josephson junction (superconducting tunnel junction), which might make them cheaper to produce, but are less sensitive.